bihealth/bih-cluster/bih-cluster/docs/admin/resource-registration.md

     - How frequently do you need the GPU node, for how long at a time?
     - Do you plan to do more interactive work (e.g., using `ipython`) or using batch jobs?
 2. At the moment, all requests will be granted by hpc-gatekeeper.
-3. Use the GPU node by following the instructions [How To: Connect to GPU Nodes](How-To-Connect-to-GPU-Nodes)
+3. Use the GPU node by following the instructions [How To: Connect to GPU Nodes](../how-to/connect/gpu-nodes)
 4. **Be nice and cooperative with other users, e.g., ask arrange sharing of the node via email and phone.**
    Type `getent passwd USER_NAME` on the cluster to see user's contact details.

 ## High-Memory Nodes

+!!! note
     Note that the purpose of the high memory nodes is to run jobs that don't run on the remainder of the cluster.
     As the normal cluster nodes have 126-189GB of RAM each, we expect many jobs to fit on the (plenty) cluster nodes and these don't have to run on the (few and sparse) high memory nodes.

 1. If you want to use the high memory nodes, please send an email to hpc-gatekeeper@bihealth.de with the following information:
     - For how long do you want to have access?